Integrability and tail estimates for Gaussian rough differential equations: Gaussian rough paths

 \end{condition}

-\begin{remark} Under Condition \ref{rho var} Theorem 35 of \cite{FV07} shows that $\left( X_{t}\right) _{t\in\left[ 0,T\right] }$ lifts to a geometric $p$-rough path for any $p>2\rho.$ Moreover, there is a unique \textbf{natural lift} which is the limit (in the $d_{p-var}$-induced rough path topology) of \ the canonical lift of piecewise linear approximations to $X$. \end{remark}
+\begin{remark} Under Theorem 35, Condition~\ref{rhovar} of \cite{FV07}, $ ( X_{t} ) _{t\in [ 0,T ] }$ lifts to a geometric $p$-rough path for any $p>2\rho$.
+Moreover, there is a unique \textit{natural lift} which is the limit (in the $d_{p\mbox{-}\operatorname{var}}$-induced rough path topology) of the canonical lift of piecewise linear approximations to $X$. \end{remark}

-The following theorem \ appears in \cite{FV07} as Proposition 17 (cf. also the recent note \cite{FVupdate}); it shows how the assumption $V_{\rho}\left( R;\left[ 0,T\right] ^{2}\right) <\infty$ allows us to embed $\mathcal{H}$ in the space of continuous paths with finite $\rho$ variation.
-As the result is stated in \cite{FV07} the proof applies to one dimensional Gaussian processes, but the generalisation to arbitrary finite dimensions is straight forward and we will not elaborate on the proof.
+The following theorem appears in~\cite{FV07} as Proposition 17; cf. also the recent note~\cite{FVupdate}.
+It shows how the assumption $V_{\rho} ( R; [ 0,T ] ^{2} ) <\infty$ allows us to embed~$\mathcal{H}$ in the space of continuous paths with finite $\rho$ variation.
+The result, as it appears in~\cite{FV07}, applies to one-dimensional Gaussian processes.
+The generalization to arbitrary finite dimensions is straightforward, and we will not elaborate on the proof.

-\begin{theorem} [\cite{FV07}] Let $\left( X_{t}\right) _{t\in I}=\left( X_{t}^{1},...,X_{t}^{d}\right) _{t\in I}$ be a continuous, mean-zero Gaussian process with independent and identically distributed components.
-Let $R$ denote the covariance function of \ (any) one of the components.
-Then if $R$ is of finite $\rho$-variation for some $\rho\in \lbrack1,2)$ we can embed $\mathcal{H}$ in the space $C^{\rho-var}\left( I, \mathbb{R} ^{d}\right) ,$ in fact
+\begin{theorem}[(\cite{FV07})] Let $ ( X_{t} ) _{t\in I}= ( X_{t}^{1},\ldots,X_{t}^{d} ) _{t\in I}$ be a continuous, mean-zero Gaussian process with independent and identically distributed components.
+Let $R$ denote the covariance function of (any) one of the components.
+Then if $R$ is of finite $\rho$-variation for some $\rho\in \lbrack1,2)$ we can embed $\mathcal{H}$ in the space $C^{\rho\mbox{-}\operatorname{var}} ( I, \mathbb{R} ^{d} );$ in fact,

 \end{theorem}